Why Aluminum’s Good for the Green

 Renewable energy systems: Aluminum’s lightweight strength makes it good for photovoltaic solar thermal devices.

-Cool roofs: Aluminum’s a smart pick for rooves, as roof or light-coloured coating.
+Cool roofs: Aluminum’s a smart pick for roofs, as roof or light-coloured coating.

 End-of-life recycling: Aluminum components can generally be recycled in one go that uses up to 92% less energy than the primary production process and 92% fewer greenhouse gases.
 And because the metal has a high scrap value, most aluminum used in construction reaches the recycling channel.

-“Aluminum in Green Buildings—A Guide to Environmental Declarations” is available at the online on the Aluminum Association’s website.
+“Aluminum in Green Buildings—A Guide to Environmental Declarations” is available online on the Aluminum Association’s website.